-Named for the Chinese Bodhisattva of Compassion, Guan Yin, this organic Chinese oolong has a transcendent flavor: a mouthful of dewy flowers, a heart- opening bouquet of floral forgiveness.
+Named for the Chinese Bodhisattva of Compassion, Guan Yin, this certified organic Chinese oolong has a transcendent flavor: a mouthful of dewy flowers, a heart- opening bouquet of floral forgiveness.
 Its aroma is often likened to the scent of mandarin orchards in full bloom.

 A dark green-blue leaf, pressed into a ball shape, opens slowly, giving infusion after infusion of varying flavors.
 A peace settles in the soul with every sip.
 We offer the best grade from the highest category of semi-oxidized teas in Fujian, a tea celebrated by poets, monks, and tea-lovers all over the world.
 Drink this tea before undertaking solitary mountain ascension, or to lift the spirit.